Friendsofthepeople/peoples-gavel/README.md

 - Powered by IEBC and IPRS APIs for verification.
 - Node Backend APIs to be availed soon [here](https://github.com/Friendsofthepeople/recall-server)
 - An alternative APIs server in Django Rest will be running [here](https://github.com/Friendsofthepeople/django-recall-server) - Just in case*
+- The mobile android mobile application and ios applications repo **

 Happy hacking with you!!